-- Yes = 3 No = 0 Needs Improvement = 1-2 - a.
+- a.
 Procedures to notify an operator (company officer) when a noncompliance is identified - b.
-Procedures to routinely review progress of compliance actions to prevent delays or breakdowns
+Procedures to routinely review progress of compliance actions to prevent delays or breakdowns - c.
+Procedures regarding closing outstanding probable violations

 Compliance procedures are on page 13-14.
 Contempt hearings are mentioned on page 4.
-The hearing will be used to address non compliance issues.
-Civil penalties are addressed on page 15.
+The hearing will be used to address due process and non compliance issues.